vogler/epaper-downloader/README.md

 Run `node handelsblatt range 2022-01-04 2022-02-03` to download all epapers for that date range (in this case it downloaded 23 PDFs).

 If something goes wrong, use `PWDEBUG=1 node handelsblatt` to [inspect](https://playwright.dev/docs/inspector).

+You can schedule this to run daily to always have the current epaper.
+See https://github.com/vogler/free-games-claimer#run-periodically.

 Issues:
 - Playwright seems to not run on (headless) RPi?
 See [issue](https://github.com/vogler/free-games-claimer/issues/3).